9 Amazing Hibiscus Tea Benefits

 This then leads to increased hunger and comforted eating.
 Eventually, side effects like these can escalate, leading to further disrupted sleep, even higher levels of stress and even more disrupted blood sugars.

 In time, this doesn’t just cause unhealthy levels of body fat, but also increases the risk of type-2 diabetes.
 Stopping stress at the source is the potential answer, and what could possibly be more relaxing than sitting on the sofa with a nice, hot cup of Hibiscus Herbal Tea?

-One particularly beneficial component found in Hibiscus Tea, anthocyanins, helps to reduce liver inflammation, according to a study published in the Journal of Food and Chemical Toxicology in 2000.
+One particularly beneficial component found in Hibiscus Tea, anthocyanins, helps to reduce liver inflammation.
+This is according to a study published in the Journal of Food and Chemical Toxicology in 2000.
 It reads:

 “Anthocyanins in Hibiscus Tea could significantly reduce inflammatory liver lesions and oxidative liver damage in rats with toxic livers… We speculate that Hibiscus pigments may play a role in the prevention of oxidative damage in living systems.”

 The inevitability of menstrual discomfort once every month can be very frustrating.
 Amazingly, though, the frequent consumption of this beverage can balance your hormones, thus easing cramps, as well as reducing common symptoms such as mood swings, depression and overeating.

 Hibiscus Tea benefits menstrual cycles further with its antispasmodic qualities, which often tackles cramping right at the source of the pain.

 Before modern science confirmed what we already knew, the 5,000-year-old practice of Ayurvedic Medicine recognised that Hibiscus (or “Japa Pushpa” as it’s known in Ayurveda) could alleviate irregular menstruation.